New For 2018-19

 You don’t have to do anything.
-When your OSAP is released, the Ontario government will notify your previous lender(s) and/or the NSLSC that you are still in school.
+When your OSAP is released, the Ontario government will notify your previous lender(s) that you are still in full-time studies

-Submit a Continuation of Interest-Free Status (CIFS) request to as soon as your semester begins.
+Submit a Continuation of Interest-Free Status (CIFS) request as soon as your semester begins.
 Apply for CIFS online at the OSAP website starting 15 days before the start of your classes for the term; U of T will confirm your full-time status with OSAP once you are registered in a full time course load.
 Do not wait to submit your CIFS application – interest charged to your account cannot be reversed.

 Do I have to notify Financial Aid & Awards at Enrolment Services of any changes to my status?